eu-ge-ne/enrouter-docs/apps/web/src/app/docs/routes/match-location/content.md

 It encapsulates:

 - `route`: The matched route instance.
-- `isExact`: A flag indicating if the match fully aligns with the location.
 - `location`: The matched location string.
 - `params`: An object containing the route parameters.

-Additionally, each `Match` object links to adjacent matches in the sequence (first, last, previous, and next).

 ### Example